syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

    ![Web Offline Installer Summary Wizard](images/webofflineinstaller-9.png)

-6. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.
+6. After installing, click the **Launch Control Panel** link to open the Syncfusion&reg; Control Panel.

 7. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio Blazor product.
+Your system has been installed with the Syncfusion&reg; Essential Studio Blazor product.

 ## Installing in Silent Mode

-The Syncfusion Essential Studio Blazor Installer supports installation and uninstallation via the command line.
+The Syncfusion&reg; Essential Studio Blazor Installer supports installation and uninstallation via the command line.

 ***Command Line Installation***

 To install through the Command Line in Silent mode, follow the steps below.

-1. Run the Syncfusion Blazor installer by double-clicking it.
+1. Run the Syncfusion&reg; Blazor installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

 2. The file syncfusionessentialblazor_(version).exe file will be extracted into the Temp directory.